 Schmidt was a decent architect, but also a cunning one.
 Consider the story of the Rathausmann, the name given to the armoured knight at the top of the Rathaus’s central tower.

 Our friendly knight holds a long pole bearing the city flag.
 Without the statue, the Rathaus tower reaches just under 98m.
 With it, 103.3m.

 Well, let’s first go back to 1854.
 Emperor Franz Joseph was sampling some fresh air with one of his adjutants when a tailor named János Libényi tried to kill him, apparently as revenge for the executions that followed Hungary’s failed 1848 revolution.
-(A fate then shared by Libényi himself after only managing to wound the Emperor.)
+(A fate then shared by Libényi himself after wounding the Emperor.)

 In an act of gratitude for Franz Joseph’s survival, thousands of generous subjects donated money to build the Votivkirche, a church completed in 1879 and located some 400m north of the Rathaus.